 My name is Nechama Levy.
 I love Israel and always wanted to make Aliyah.
-But truth be told, it was not easy.
-And I had it better than most because I was married to an Israeli, who had a large family network, and I spoke some Hebrew.
-And yet I still found it difficult to leave everything in the US and start a new life.
+But truth be told, it was not easy… and I had it better than most because I spoke some Hebrew and I’m married to an Israeli, who has a large family network.
+Yet, I still found it difficult to leave everything in the US and start a new life.
 The culture is different.
 The mentality is different.
 The bureaucracy is different.
 I had to say goodbye to the conveniences and customer service of America.

 I ultimately adjusted, but the challenges of Aliyah made me particularly sensitive to Olim, and fueled my need to help them.
-I became a walking Olim center, offering help and directing Olim to professionals.
-One Olah needed help placing her special needs daughter in the right school.
-Another wanted to know where to shop, or how to get a lawyer to look over a new lease.
+I found myself becoming a walking Olim center, offering help and directing Olim to professionals.
+One Olah needed help placing her special needs daughter in the right school, and another wanted to know where to shop, or how to find a lawyer to review her new lease.

 Most of the people I assisted stayed in Israel.
-However, I witnessed many Olim give up, and move back to their countries of origin.
-This was a true loss for Israel and Jerusalem given that many Olim are highly educated professionals.
+However, I witnessed many Olim not settle down, and as a result, move back to their countries of origin.
+This was a true loss for Israel given that many Olim are highly educated professionals.

 Over time, after helping so many, an unsettling reality dawned on me: Israel’s system for integrating new Olim is deeply flawed.
-I commissioned the first in-depth study on post-Aliya in Jerusalem to find out where the problems are.
-The result of the research shows that too many Olim feel they have no support when they arrive; many are unaware of the services available to them, and don’t know how to navigate the Israeli system.
+I commissioned the first in-depth study on post-Aliyah in Jerusalem to find out where the problems really stem from, and the research revealed that too many Olim feel that they have no support when they arrive; many are unaware of the services available to them, and they don’t know how to navigate the Israeli system.

 Making Aliyah with a child with special needs, and no Hebrew, is not for the faint of heart.
 Nechama helped us win the battle to have our daughter enrolled in a regular school, and get extra help for her.
 We firmly believe in the “inclusion” education model instead of segregating kids on the spectrum in separate schools.
 Nechama became my translator, navigator, and soldier, as we went from meeting to meeting in the Israeli educational system.